microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

   * [ ] Same with `ED3`
   * [ ] Same with `cls` / `Clear-Host`
   * [ ] Clear Buffer action too.
-* [ ] Circling doesn't update scrollbar
+* [X] Circling doesn't update scrollbar
   * I think this was fixed in [#14341], or in [#14045]
 * [ ] Resizing / reflowing marks
 * [ ] marks should be stored in the `TextBuffer`

 ## Future Considerations
 * adding a timestamp for when a line was marked?
 * adding a comment to the mark.
-How do we display that comment? a teachingtip on the scrollbar maybe (actually that's a cool idea)
+How do we display that comment? a TeachingTip on the scrollbar maybe (actually that's a cool idea)
 * adding a shape to the mark?
 Terminal.app marks prompt lines with brackets in the margins